miravassor/miravassor/README.md

 ## 🚀 About Me
 Computer Science student at 42 Paris and sound engineer passionate about programming and audio.

-Currently doing internship in IA generated images
+Currently doing internship in IA generated image/videos

 ## 🛠️ Skills
 Languages and Tools: